Water Color Art

 to the land, (in Hawaiian the Aina).
 My Hawaii art is not

-sophisticated, but is as I see it. speaking with a quiet voice to and
+sophisticated, but is as I see it. speaking with a quiet voice to the fundamental color and form."

 "art scene " in Hawaii is pre-occupied with "Postcard art"... art that